I did not learn everything I needed to know in Mrs. Waggoner’s kindergarten in Beeville, Texas, but I did learn… Read More

-Until the proper care of Louisiana’s foster children becomes a priority in Baton Rouge, foster children in our state will continue to be among the most desperate, under-supported foster children in the nation.
+Until the proper care of Louisiana’s children in foster care becomes a priority in Baton Rouge, children in our state’s foster care system will continue to be among the most under-supported in the nation.

-If you consider how foster children are indirectly used by politicians in state budget arguments, you will see they do indeed have political value.
+If you consider how children in foster care are indirectly used by politicians in state budget arguments, you will see they do indeed have political value.
 Rather than being recipients of sufficient care, they become persuasion chips.
-The cost associated with protecting and caring for foster children is frequently tossed onto the scale by one party or another in Baton Rouge to promote reducing costs or increasing revenue.
+The cost associated with protecting and caring for children in foster care is frequently tossed onto the scales by one party or another in Baton Rouge to promote reducing costs or increasing revenue.

 I believe this is wrong.
 If anything, it is a sign we do not value foster children enough nor do we understand our responsibilities for their care.

-Clearly, there are moral, ethical, financial, humanitarian and religious reasons to care well for foster children.
+Clearly, there are moral, ethical, financial, humanitarian and religious reasons to care well for children in foster care.
 Until Louisiana’s foster children are supported simply for these principled reasons, they will be our state’s political shame.